Trade Forex Trading

 CHF - 9 % of all daily market transactions

-In the market the dollar is traded against other major currencies, these are Euro, Japanese Yen, British Pound & Swiss Franc.
+In the market, the dollar is traded against other important forex currencies, such as the Euro, Japanese Yen, British Pound, and Swiss Franc.

-Euro or EUR - Euro currency has a strong international presence because it represents 17 Euro-zone member countries of the European Monetary Union.
-Because the Euro represents 17 economies, this makes the Euro the second most transacted after the USA dollar.
+Euro or EUR - Euro currency has got a strong international presence because it represents 17 Euro-zone member countries of the European Union.
+Because Euro currency represents 17 combined economies, this makes the Euro the second most transacted currency after the USA dollar.

-Swiss Franc or CHF - Swiss Franc currency is the only major of a major European country that doesn't belong to the European Monetary Union or G-7 countries.
-Although the Swiss economy is relatively small, the Swiss Franc is one of the five major currencies in the Market.
-This is because of the strength of the Swiss banking system & the Swiss economy which makes the Swiss Franc stable with a high demand that exceeds supply.
+The Swiss Franc or CHF - The Swiss Franc is unique among major European country currencies as it is not a member of the European Union or the G-7 nations.
+Despite the Swiss economy being relatively modest compared to other major economies, the Swiss Franc holds status as one of the five principal currencies in the Forex Trading Market.
+This is attributable to the robustness of the Swiss banking sector and the overall Swiss economy, which grants the Swiss Franc stability and maintains demand that consistently outstrips supply.

 The Best Currency Pairs To Trade